 10 famous military leaders who helped change the world.

-Dwight Eisenhower (1890 – 1969) A five star General in US army, Eisenhower was Supreme Allied Commander for the D-Day invasion of occupied Europe (1944-45).
-Also, successfully oversaw invasion of North Africa (1942).
+Dwight Eisenhower (1890 – 1969) A five star General in the US army, Eisenhower was Supreme Allied Commander for the D-Day invasion of occupied Europe (1944-45).
+Also, successfully oversaw the invasion of North Africa (1942).
 First Supreme Commander of NATO.

 Napoleon (1769 – 1821) As Emperor of France 1804-1815, Napoleon’s forces swept across Europe, gaining a hegemony over most of Europe.
-In many battles, Napoleon overcame numerical inferiority through use of tactics.
+In many battles, Napoleon overcame numerical inferiority through superior use of tactics.